Planck 2013 results. XIV. Zodiacal emission: Discussion

 \subsection{Far Sidelobes}

-In addition to fit values obtained for the Galaxy seen in each component of the far sidelobes, the Cols. labelled `Pred.' in table~\ref{tab:galacticSidelobeFit} show the expected values of the spillover, normalized to that of the 353\,GHz channel, from \cite{tauber2010b}.
+In addition to fit values obtained for the Galaxy seen in each component of the far sidelobes, the columns labelled ``Prediction'' in Table~\ref{tab:galacticSidelobeFit} show the expected values of the spillover, normalized to that of the 353\,GHz channel, from \cite{tauber2010b}.
 These are the ratios of the expected spillover in each frequency, compared to that at 353\,GHz, the frequency for which the sidelobe calculations were done.
 Since the fit values account for the changes in Galactic emission with frequency, if our predictions and data were perfect, the fit values would match those of the predictions.

-The FSL signature is clearly visible at 857\,GHz in the bottom panel of Fig.~\ref{fig:surveymaps}, and this is reinforced in table~\ref{tab:galacticSidelobeFit}.
-As the 857 and 545\,GHz channels are multi-moded, the differences are not that surprising; it is difficult to do the calculations necessary for the prediction.
-In addition, the specifications for the horn fabrication were quite demanding, and small variations, though still within the mechanical tolerances, could give large variations in the amount of spillover.
+The FSL signature is clearly visible at 857\,GHz in the bottom panel of Fig.~\ref{fig:surveymaps}, and quantified in Table~\ref{tab:galacticSidelobeFit}.
+As the 857 and 545\,GHz channels are multi-moded, the differences are not that surprising; unlike single-moded horns, multi-moded horns allow propagation of multiple, interacting electromagnetic modes.
+It is difficult to perform the calculations necessary for the prediction, since each mode must be accounted for, and each mode interacts with the others~\citep{Murphy2010}.
+In addition, the specifications for the horn fabrication were quite demanding, and small variations could give large variations in the amount of spillover.

 For the lower frequency, single-moded channels, however, the situation is different.
 There is no clear detection of PR spillover.
 While the significant negative values may indicate some low-level, large-scale systematic, there seems to be nothing with the distinctive signature of primary spillover at frequencies between 100 and 353\,GHz.